November 12th

 Commentary:

-It is said that the world is a book and those who do not travel, read only one page!
+It is said that the world is a book and those who do not travel read only one page!
 Travelling exposes a person to many varieties of cultures and many different perspectives as well.
 Life is a journey in itself.
-Travel gives a unique character of experience to one's knowledge.
+Travel gives a unique touch of experience to one's knowledge.
 He who resists travel holds off his own personal growth.

 He who is in the company of the learned is always posed with an opportunity to learn.
-Just by sheer proximity to the scholars, he gets a chance to see how they think.
+Just by sheer proximity to the scholars, he gets an insight into how they think.
 Even the subtlest action of the wise teaches a thing or two.
-When interwoven into daily life, acquiring of wisdom never ceases and progress never freezes.
+When interwoven into daily life, acquiring wisdom never ceases and progress never freezes.

-The very apt example given in the verse is of a drop of oil on water.
-A tiny drop of oil placed on water just keeps spreading (till it reaches the edge of the water itself).
-Such would be the vastness of the wisdom of a person who has these two attributes - traveling and keeping company with the learned.
-These two aspects broaden one's horizon and deepen his understanding of the world.
+The very apt example given in the verse is: a drop of oil on water.
+A tiny drop of oil placed on the water just keeps spreading, till it reaches the edge of the water itself!
+Such would be the vastness of the wisdom of someone with these two attributes—traveling and keeping company with the learned.
+These two aspects broaden his horizon and deepen his understanding of the world.

 pada vigrahaH: